 International Zodiac Job System

 On 9 August 2007, a director’s cut edition of FFXII, Final Fantasy XII International Zodiac Job System (hereafter referred to as IZJS, because that’s a mouthful), was released in Japan on the Playstation 2.
-It has not seen a release outside of Japan at this time.
+Ironically, it was never released worldwide.

 As the name indicates, IZJS adds a job system to FFXII; the “zodiac” in the title is likely a reference to the zodiac signs in FFT.
 (And, you know, the actual zodiac, but it was a Thing in FFT.)
 However, unlike FFT, where you can change your characters’ jobs at any time, in IZJS you can only pick one job for the entire game, much like the original Final Fantasy.
 There are 12 jobs in IZJS, one for each zodiac sign, and each job has its own license board.